 On the federal level, the Fair Labor Standards Act (FLSA) upholds a national minimum wage.
 While it can change, this is $7.25 per hour as of 2020.
 The most recent minimum wage in Seattle, Washington is $12 per hour.
 Employers must pay the highest minimum wage.
 They must follow local and municipal minimum wages if they are higher than the national minimum wage and vice versa.
 The FLSA also has rules in place for paydays, pay periods, overtime, child labor and many other wage and labor issues.

 The United States Department of Labor and the Washington State Department of Labor and Industries help protect employees’ rights to fair wages.
 If an employer engages in non-payment or the illegal withholding of wages, it is a misdemeanor under state law.
 It is also illegal under federal law.
 Either entity may be able to help you receive back pay and hold your employer accountable depending on the nature of the case.
-A lawyer from Zoldan Law Group can help you decide which entity to notify and where to bring your case for the best results.
+An employment lawyer from Zoldan Law Group PLLC can help you decide which entity to notify and where to bring your case for the best results.

 Legal Options for Wronged Employees